Adr1GR/IEVR_Mod_Manager/README.md

 A graphical mod manager for **Inazuma Eleven Victory Road** that allows you to easily install, manage, and apply multiple mods to your game.

+**Version 1.1** - Features a modern dark theme interface with improved usability.

 ## Table of Contents

 - [For Users](#for-users)